 La Rocca di Cefalù (The Rock of Cefalu) is a magnificent attraction in Sicily.
 By exploring paths on the rock, you’ll visit various archaeological sites and the ruins of Castello di Cefalù (Castle of Cefalu).
 In this guide, we’re going to tell you everything you need to know about visiting La Rocca di Cefalù and Castello di Cefalù.
 This will include practical tips about how to get there from Palermo and also details about parking in Cefalù.

-We hope you find this guide helpful.
-To find out more about other spectacular coastal areas in Sicily, read our guides about Scala dei Turchi, Capo Bianco and Tonnara di Scopello.
+Read our guides about Scala dei Turchi, Capo Bianco and Tonnara di Scopello

 Table of Contents